 Our investment in our children, both material and emotional, is tested several times during their life.
 Their social connections are one big test of parenting, because as parents, we try to pass our philosophy and values to our children.
 If they spend their time with friends who tell them the opposite, this may weaken their belief in our philosophy and our values.

 To be or not to be … cool

-Teens are more vulnerable to outside influence, because they are preparing for separation from their parents by developing their independent thinking.
+Teens are more vulnerable to outside influence, because they are preparing for separation from their parents by developing independent thinking.
 During this period, they bounce between following their family rules and values and following their “crowd”.
 Pleasing parents is much less attractive to teenagers than being “cool”.

-There can be different reasons for parents to worry about “bad influences”.
+There can be different reasons for parents to worry about “bad influence”.
 All of them start from friendships that challenge family values.
 Once teenagers question something that is important for the family, their parents feel threatened.

 Some examples are food habits, manners, joint family interests, language conventions, attitude towards money, attitude towards extended family, religious beliefs, technology consumption (sigh), cultural values, health and future goals.
 Imagine how you would feel if your teenager started eating junk, swearing like a sailor, chatting until 2am and starting to lose (or put on) weight, apparently to keep up with their friends.

 After working very hard for many years to establish good rules, a stable routine and a position direction, most parents find it hard to face the test of peer pressure.
 The reason this test is hard stems from parents’ belief that their influence weakens as soon as their children become teenagers.

 In fact, research shows the opposite.
 The influence of parents and the home environment is more critical to people’s development than any bad influence of their peers.
 When asked who had the biggest impact on their beliefs and attitude, most people rank their parents in the first place.

 The challenge parents face during those teen years is a test of patience and confidence.
 If you pass it, you get to keep First Place.
 If you fail , you have to share the “crown” with others.